Moselle: Navigation

-After the Second World War, France pressed to be able to ply the Moselle with larger ships in order to be able to link the industrial regions of Lorraine.
+After the Second World War, France pressed to be able to ply the Moselle with larger ships in order to link the industrial regions of Lorraine.
 When, in 1955, the population on the Saar voted to belong to West Germany, France demanded as "compensation" an upgrade of the Moselle.
 On 27 October 1956 they concluded the Moselle Treaty with Germany and Luxembourg for a canalisation of the Moselle and conceded to Germany in return the extension of the Grand Canal d'Alsace on the Upper Rhine instead of an extension of the canal via Breisach.
 In 1958 work began and by 26 May 1964 the Moselle could be officially opened from Metz to Koblenz as a major waterway for shipping with 14 locks.
 France extended it by 1979 as far as Neuves-Maisons.
 With that, 394 km of the Moselle have been upgraded with a total of 28 locks.
 In the years 1992 to 1999 the navigable channel was deepened from 2.7 m to 3.0 m, which enables 1,500-tonne freighters to use the river, a 20% increase in capacity.
 The channel has a width of 40 m, more on the bends.
 The Moselle Commission, founded in 1962 with its head office in Trier, is responsible for navigation.
 The Moselle Shipping Police Act which it has produced is valid in all three participant states from Metz to Koblenz.

 In 1921 the Moselle (Mo) became a Reich waterway, today it is a federal waterway (Bundeswasserstraße) from Apach at the tripoint to its mouth on the Rhine at kilometre point 592.29 in Koblenz.
 The waterway is 242 km long and managed by the Trier and Koblenz Water and Shipping Offices (Wasser- und Schifffahrtsämtern Trier und Koblenz).
 It is categorized as a European waterway of Class Vb.
 Its kilometrage begins at its mouth at kilometre point 0 and runs upstream.
 Since 1816 it has formed a 36 km long condominium from Apach, a common Germany–Luxembourg sovereign area with a division of responsibilities set out in a 1976 agreement.
 The International Moselle Company, initially set up in 1957 to finance the construction of the river's upgrade, manages the shipping charges and the operation and maintenance of the waterway which they are used to fund.